mayurbmali/Internship-Assignments-2025/README.md

 # Internship-Assignments-2025
-This is a internship progress tracker repository
+This is an internship progress tracker repository